As a parent, what can I do to help my son or daughter in their first year of college?

 - Be supportive of your student's work study placement.
 This experience may be the first step in demonstrating a positive work ethic.
 Today's part-time work will influence future employment.
 Work study can be the practice field for your student's skill development in time-management, multi-tasking, communication, decision-making, meeting deadlines etc. Encourage your student to be prompt to work assignments, act confidently and not complain when it appears other students are given easier projects.
 If your student was not awarded work study they may look at other options to earn money: tutoring, babysitting, or other part-time jobs in the Quad Cities area.

 - Suggest to your student that he/she begin their summer job search over the winter break.
 Students who jump-start their careers early with related work experiences are more likely to land that desired job after graduation.
+Your student will need to start building a resume, so they can apply for these positions.

 Should I be concerned if my son or daughter is undecided on a major field of study and / or what if he/she wants to change majors?